 Agile Project Charters

-The Agile Project Charter could be owned by the Product Owner, or Product Management, while the input to craft the document could be provided by various stakeholders.
+The Agile Project Charter is owned by the product owner or Product Management, while the input to craft the document could be provided by various stakeholders.
 The agile charter provides information about how the project will proceed, who will get benefit from it, and why.

 An Agile project charter is an easy and straightforward document made at the beginning of the project.
 It also serves as a roadmap for accomplishing the planned and expected results of the project.